 Generally we'll have several sessions run concurrently.
 Yes it makes it hard to choose - that is a good thing.
 We'll begin posting sessions as we approve them.
 Stay tuned.

-We will begin to post attendees September 15.
+We'll post the attendee list in October.
+Companies attending this year include Warner Bros, Pandora, Rhapsody, Spotify and others.
 Attendees do have the option to opt out of having their info displayed.

 How long has Bandwidth been around?